 Society of St John the Evangelist (UK)

-An Anglican order founded in 1866 at Cowley in Oxford.
+The fellowship of an Anglican order founded in 1866 at Cowley in Oxford.

 Society of St Margaret

 The Society of St Margaret is an Episcopal religious community of women seeking to find Jesus present in worship, in the common life,